Have your say at council meetings

-You can read the agendas and reports on the committee section of the council's website.
+You can read the agendas and reports on our committee system.
 Documents are generally available five clear working days before a meeting, excluding the day of the meeting itself.
 Minutes and decisions will be available following the meeting.

 At these meetings the agenda is split into two parts.
 Most of the business is dealt with in Part 1 which is open to the public.
 The press or public will be asked to leave the room when Part 2 items are discussed as these deal with information which is either personal or sensitive.

 Please note that meetings of working groups and task groups are not usually held in public and the above access to information rules do not apply to these meetings.

 How to have your say at council meetings

 You can register to speak at any of the following meetings:

 - Governance, Audit and Performance

 With the exception of Planning Committee, Local Plan Leadership Group and the Highways Panel, there are 15 minutes available at the start of each meeting for members of the public who wish to speak.

 If you would like to speak you will need to contact the Democratic Services Office by midday at least two working days before the meeting.
 You can contact the office by telephone on 01799 510410/369/548 or email: email@example.com